Jamessucksatlife/California-Plate-Replacement/README.md

 - You can swap any image by replacing the PNG in `images/` and restarting the resource.

 ## Credits
-- Pack prepared By Jamessucksatlife.
+- Pack made by Jamessucksatlife.
 - Textures are simplified California-style designs for RP use.